edaniels/FancyMerge/README.md

 ## Server
 Go into the server directory:

-Create a file called github.json and fill it in with your github credentials:
+Create a file in ~/.fancymerge called github.json and fill it in with your github credentials:

 ```json
 {